 Not only do family members often suffer many of the most severe consequences of addiction, but they also are often one of the driving forces behind addiction.
 Recognizing this fact is different from blaming the family.
 Coming to terms with the way family dynamics impact addiction is simply an important step on a healing journey.

-What To Expect When Your Loved One Goes to Rehab
+What To Expect When a Family Member Goes to Rehab

 Learning the difference between supporting and enabling behaviors is critical for family members.
 Since engaging in enabling behaviors is such a common mistake, it may take a while before these behaviors are replaced by more supportive ones.